The Anatomy of an End Mill

 Overall Reach/Length Below Shank (LBS)

-An end mill’s overall reach, or length below shank (LBS), is a dimension that describes the necked length of reached tools.
+The overall reach of an end mill, or length below shank (LBS), is a dimension that describes the necked length of reached tools.
 It is measured from the start of the necked portion to the bottom of the cutting end of the tool.
 The neck relief allows space for chip evacuation and prevents the shank from rubbing in deep-pocket milling applications.
 This is illustrated in the photo below of a tool with a reduced neck.

 The helix angle of a tool is measured by the angle formed between the centerline of the tool and a straight line tangent along the cutting edge.
 A higher helix angle used for finishing (45°, for example) wraps around the tool faster and makes for a more aggressive cut.
 A lower helix angle (35°) wraps slower and would have a stronger cutting edge, optimized for the toughest roughing applications.